Why run for charity?

 The money raised by runners at hundreds of races throughout the year provides invaluable funds to a wide range of charities.
 A charity that benefits enormously from runners efforts is Hope for Children.
 Hope raises about £1m per annum but nearly £100,000 of that comes from runners at the Edinburgh Marathon.
 The charity supports 300 projects around the world however one story from their recent Annual Report struck me.

 Hope for Children helps in various ways at the Hozheri primary school in Zimbabwe and a student who the charity will be helping is Standekile Sibanda.
 7 years old and clubfooted, Standekile was being kept locked in a hut when she was discovered by Rosemary Machekano, the dedicated headmistress of the school.
-Mrs Machekano counselled the parents and prepared the schoolchildren for Standekile's enrolment.
+Mrs Machekano counselled the parents and prepared the schoolchildren for Standekile's enrollment.
 Now she's the unchallenged top of the class in grade five, and after surgery she's looking forward to wearing shoes and playing sports.

 So well done to the 185 Hope supporters at Edinburgh who've helped countless people like Standekile around the world